nikhil96sher/coding_companion/README.md

 **Note** : If the run server command results in an error - "The port is already in use", try running the server on another port using `python manage.py runserver <Port-Number>` .
 For example : `python manage.py runserver 5000`

 ###Features Completed
-1. Compiler for C++ working.
+1. Compile and Run C++ code.
+2. Create a template, so you need not type your #defines again and again.
-2. Save code on your PC.
+3. Save code on your PC.
+(Although a temporary copy is always saved as a backup)

 ###Screenshots
 ![Alt text](https://github.com/nikhil96sher/coding_companion/blob/master/screenshots/compile_error.png "Screenshot")

-###Currently Working On
-1. Provide input and generate output
-2. Reminder for upcoming coding contests

 ###Resources
 1. Django (https://www.djangoproject.com/)